 A tranquil mind undistracted by worldly problems and attentiveness when receiving instructions.
+I would like to add that you must be always thinking of what and why.

 Avoid strain and anything that may be injurious to your health during your everyday activities.